 - A courtesy letter will be sent to the owner of record (or their agent);

-- If the owner or their agent is contactable through the vacant property or rental property registrations, the inspector will do so, and give them a short time to secure the structure themselves;
+- If the owner or their agent is contactable through the vacant property registry or rental property permit system, the inspector will do so, and give them a short time to secure the structure themselves;

 - If all of these efforts fail, then the city will instruct a contractor to secure the building, and bill the property owner for the expense, plus a $180 administrative fee.
 This bill can become a lien against the property and a personal debt against the property owner.